GaianRangerPlugin/ranger-gaian-plugin/README.md

 Once posted, the ranger access manager page should now show 'Gaian' as a selectable component

+In some cases (in particular when deploying to a standalone clean ranger, as opposed to HDP) you may need to copy the plugin to the ranger server too.
+When complete this would be done to support the resource name typeahead feature

+Make the directory & copy the plugin jar to /opt/ranger-1.0.0-SNAPSHOT-admin/ews/webapp/WEB-INF/classes/ranger-plugins/gaian

+Adjust the path as appropriate based on the install location

 **Updating an existing service definition**

 First delete any existing gaian services through the ranger UI